jozeflacko/flower/README.md

-# Flower painted with Css
+# Flower made with Css

 The possibilities of drawing in css do not stop me astonishing.
-That's why I decided to draw a small picture of the flower.
+That's why I decided to draw a small picture of a flower.
 This small animation is dedicated to my wife

 ## Getting Started